s-benavides/MWF/README.md

 To build:
 1. Edit Makefile to point to netcdf & fftw
-2. make;make install
+2. `make;make install`

 If starting fresh, a random initial condition will be generated.
-If state relaminarises then increase d_E0 & recompile, or run at higher Re.
+If state relaminarises then run at higher Re, and use that initial condition to start a run with the original value of Re.

 To run.
 1. Copy main.info, main.out & parameter.inp to folder.